Notes: Capture, Process, and Organize

 Don't let notes pile up.
 A quick Inbox review once a day — even just 2 minutes — keeps everything flowing.
 Archive what you've processed, transform what needs action, delete what's done.

-The Archive is not a graveyard — it's a library.
+The Notes view is not a graveyard — it's a library.
 Put reference material there: procedures, meeting prep, ideas you've already explored.
 It's searchable and filterable, so you'll find things fast.

 Questions?